ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-04-29-Three-Reasons-CXO-Program.md

   <img src="../img/blog/cxo-career-growth-image.jpg" style="width:500px;">

-  Fellows are exposed to leaders across government who inspire them to refelct on their path and reach higher.
+  Fellows are exposed to leaders across government who inspire them to reflect on their path and reach higher.
 In the program, fellows are able to pause their routine, take a step back, and rethink the direction of their future as a federal employee.

   <img src="../img/blog/cxo-career-growth-image-2.jpg" style="width:500px;">